goodix-fp-linux-dev/goodix-fp-dump/README.md

 # Goodix FP Dump

 All our work to make Goodix fingerprint sensors work on Linux.
-You can communicate with us at the Discord channel [Goodix Linux Development](https://discord.com/invite/6xZ6k34Vqg)
+You can communicate with us at the Discord channel [Goodix Fingerprint Linux Development](https://discord.com/invite/6xZ6k34Vqg).

-The libfprint driver development can be found at https://github.com/rootd/libfprint
+The libfprint driver development can be found at https://github.com/rootd/libfprint.

 ## How to use it

+We do not recommend using this for now.
+This is very unstable.
+Also, this make people to create many duplicates issues to tell us that it doesn't work.
+Of course, we already know that.
+Because of this, programs execution might be disabled in the future.
+So please think carefully before running this or creating an issue.

 ```
 $ python --version # Must be Python 3.10 or newer